 It is surrounded by two museums, the Museum of Fine Arts and the Hall of Art.
 Both are worth checking out if you have time.

 Stop 2: Vajdahunyad Castle, Jaki Chapel & the City Park

-A short walk from hero square lies the grounds of Vajdahunyad Castle and Jaki Chapel.
+A short walk from Hero Square lies the grounds of Vajdahunyad Castle and Jaki Chapel.
 Both buildings fit in perfectly with Budapest’s Fairytale theme.
-I spent about an hour exploring the castle grounds and the city park.
-It’s a lovely place to sit down, relax and take in the scenery.
+The Castle is modelled after several different buildings from around Hungary and Europe, creating a unique architectural style.

 Stop 3: Széchenyi Baths